Configuring

 Configuring ingress

-If running on the Red Hat OpenShift Container Platform, routes are automatically configured to provide external access.
-Optional: You can set a host for each exposed route on your Event Manager and Event Gateway instances by setting values under spec.manager.endpoints[] in your EventEndpointManagement custom resource, and under spec.endpoints[] in your EventGateway custom resource.
+If you are running on the Red Hat OpenShift Container Platform, routes are automatically configured to provide external access.
+Optional: You can set a host for each exposed route on your Event Manager and operator-managed Event Gateway instances by setting values under spec.manager.endpoints[] in your EventEndpointManagement custom resource, and under spec.endpoints[] in your EventGateway custom resource.

 For the Event Manager instance, the spec.manager.endpoints[] section of your EventEndpointManagement custom resource must contain entries for the following service endpoints: